 Winning Awards with Truck Tarp Kiosk

 Congratulations to Monash University and Studiobird for winning 'Small Project Architecture' in the Victorian Architecture Awards, June 2015.
-Why be boring, when you have blue, flexible fabric?
-Re-using shiny blue truck tarpaulins, this design makes full use of the malleable, water-tight features of vinyl coated fabric to create a totally modern and playful design for a pop-up security kiosk.
+Re-using the blue vinyl truck tarpaulins, their design makes full use of the malleable, water-tight features of the coated fabric to create a totally modern and playful design for a pop-up security kiosk at Monash University.